Secure Group Testing: Efficient Algorithms

 It is clear that this decoding procedure has no false negatives, as a defective item will always be detected.
 It may have, though, false positives.
 A false positive may occur if all locations with ones in a row corresponding to a non-defective item are hidden by the ones of other rows corresponding to defective items and selected by the mixer.
 To calculate the error probability, fix a row of $\textbf{X}$ corresponding to a non-defective item (a row in its bin).
 Let $j_1;\ldots;j_k$ index the rows of $\textbf{X}$ corresponding to the $K$ defective items, and selected by the mixer for these items (that is, the rows which were actually added by the Boolean channel).
 An error event associated with the fixed row occurs if at any test where that row has a $1$, at least one of the entries $X_{j_1}(t), \ldots, X_{j_k}(t)$ also has a $1$.
 The probability for this to happen, per column, is $p(1-(1-p)^K)$.
 Hence, the probability that a test result in a fixed row is hidden from the decoder, in the sense that it cannot be declared as non defective due to a specific column, is

 Since this should happen for all $T$ columns, the error probability for a fixed row is $\left(1-p(1-p)^K\right)^T$.
-Now, to compute the error probability for the entire procedure we take a union bound over all $M(N-K)$ rows corresponding to non-defective items.
-As a result, we have \ifdouble
+This error probability, for a fixed row, is similar to the non-secure case given in \cite{chan2014non,aldridge2014group}.
+However, to compute the error probability for the entire procedure in the secure setting, we must take a union bound over all $M(N-K)$ rows in the codebook, unlike a union bound on the $N-K$ unique rows corresponding to non-defective items.
+Moreover, to provide bounds on the error probability and hence $T$, in the secure setting, we utilize a specific input distribution as given in \Cref{LowerBound} and the number of codewords $M$ in each bin.
+This, according to the following analysis for SGT, leads to an additional factor of $1/2-\delta$, which is critical and shows a dependence on Eve's fraction of leaked test results.
+Thus, we have \ifdouble

 \else